 The Chief Financial Officer (CFO), as the managing director for Treasury, is responsible for ensuring the necessary resources and training of employees for understanding, identifying, measuring or assessing, monitoring, mitigating and reporting on funding and liquidity risk.
 Treasury is responsible for the liquidity management of the Bank, in line with the internal and regulatory limits and policies, and the associated risks.
 Treasury is also responsible for the Bank's funding operations and the internal pricing framework.

-1FME Guidelines no. 2/2010 for Sound Liquidity Risk Management and Supervision 2Basel Committee on Banking Supervision, Principles for Sound Liquidity Risk Management and Supervision 3Central Bank Rules no. 266/2017 and no. 1032/2014 4EBA draft implementing standards on additional liquidity monitoring metrics The Bank complies with guidelines on liquidity management1 which are based on the Principles for Sound Liquidity Risk Management and Supervision2, issued by the Basel Committee on Banking Supervision.
+The Bank complies with guidelines on liquidity management1 which are based on the Principles for Sound Liquidity Risk Management and Supervision2, issued by the Basel Committee on Banking Supervision.